1908816-xamk/blockr-helper-plugin/README.md

 In order to update the plugin form an earlier version, please do the installation steps 1-2 and allow WordPress to replace existing files.

 ### Changelog

+#### 1.0.4
+- Added permission callbacks for REST routes
+- Tested with WP 6.4.1
+- Some minor fixes and cleaning

 #### 1.0.3
 - Attachment taxonomy data added in search results response